oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 The below dialog captures the details and creates the geo-replication session between source and destination gluster volumes.

 *   To set up geo-replication as non-root user, the user name will be captured in the below dialog.
 (As there's currently an RFE to support this in gluster, the username root will be non-editable for now)
-*   The destination volumes will be auto-populated based on criteria - volumes that are online, belong to other clusters and have capacity greater than the selected volume
+*   The destination volumes will be auto-populated based on criteria - volumes that are online, belong to remote clusters and have capacity greater than the selected volume
     -   User can choose to provide a volume outside of this list.
 In this case "force" option will be used while creating the session.

 <!-- -->